PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 - The player is allowed to keep increasing the shadow resolution.
 It's a costly approach but it works and it happens to be the most common.
 - The player sees lights with very high shadow resolution, during key moments like character close-ups.
 This approach doesn't suffer from typical screen space issues but it does involve the hard work of manually tweaking lights, per scene.
 - The player gets the extra treatment that is screen space shadows.
-In some cases, the shadows are even aided by information from other render passes, which helps alleviate some screen space issues even further.
+In some cases, the shadows are even aided by normals as well as information from other render passes, all of which help alleviate some screen space issues even further.

 An example of some good-looking screen space shadows from Remedy Entertainment.
 {{< figure src="/media/post_sss_quantum_break.png" alt="image" caption="Screen space shadows in Quantum Break" class="center" >}}